ibm-cloud-docs/security-hub/update.md

 # Updating to a new deployable architecture version
 {: #update-css}

-When you are notified about new versions of your deployable architecture and want to update to the new version, edit the configuration.
+When you are notified about new versions of your deployable architecture and want to update to the new version, you can edit the configuration.
 {: shortdesc}

 You can monitor and address other project lifecycle events from the Needs attention widget.
 For more information, see [Viewing needs attention items](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects).